robwatt/izpack-demo/readme.md

 There are 3 modules in this demo.
 I had originally created a single module demo, but it was too simple for what I think many people would probably want to do with this.

-In that end, I expanded on the demo and created a 2 module system.
+In that end, I expanded on the demo and created a 3 module system.
 The first module is code for the installer.
-The second module is the product the user is trying to install.
+The second module is the uninstaller, and the 3rd is the product the user is trying to install.

 ### Installer